-On this page we have complete Montenegro visa information for your visit.
+This is where you'll find Montenegro visa information to help you plan your visit.
 Before you plan a visit, please take a few minutes to read this page carefully to see whether you need to apply for a visa.

 Many tourists will be covered by the visa waiver programme which allows you to visit for up to 90 days without a visa.
 Some however, need to apply for a visa before visiting.
 This is where you can find out about whether you need a visa and if so, where to apply for one.